HyperHypez/Brainwave-Apocalypse/README.md

 (Harrison Vu)
 -Sound effects for reloading the gun with a player's voice dialogue.
 -Sound effects for the huff when player is sprinting.
--UI element for ammo indiacator of how much bullets the player has.
+-The UI element for the ammo indicator shows how many bullets the player has.
 -Background sound for dripping waters to mimic leaky pipes.

 (Al Kaleshi)
--Sounds effects for player jumping
+-Sound effects for player jumping
--Sounds effects for player switching to another weapon.
+-Sound effects for the player switching to another weapon.
 -Background music during the gameplay.
 -Health status to indicate how well the player is (UI Element)